-Recently we observed heavy criticism against Bollywood actors for not voicing their dissent publicly or for choosing to remain silent on political matters.
+Recently, we observed heavy criticism against Bollywood actors for not voicing their dissent publicly or for choosing to remain silent on political matters.

-Many people stated the example of Meryl Streep who publicly criticized Donald Trump for using his position to bully a reporter in her Golden Globe Award speech back in 2017.
+Many people stated the example of Meryl Streep who publicly criticized Donald Trump for using his position to bully a reporter in her Golden Globe Award speech, back in 2017.

 Comparisons were made between her and actors in Bollywood who apparently choose to stay silent when something unacceptable happens in India.

-However, while we make this comparison we tend to forget the difference in freedom of expression in both the countries, the willingness of people to accept a difference in opinion and the kind of reaction both the parties would get in terms of online abuse, harassment and bullying in the two countries.
+However, while we make this comparison, we tend to forget the difference in freedom of expression in both the countries, the willingness of people to accept a difference in opinion, and the kind of reaction both the parties would get in terms of online abuse, harassment and bullying in the two countries.

 Meryl Streep could voice her opinion publicly and stay assured that her security and sanity wouldn’t be threatened in the way Deepika Padukone was abused for showing her support towards the anti-CAA protests in JNU.

-People perceived her reaction as “pro Muslim” in nature and threatened to boycott her movie Chhapaak.
+People perceived her reaction as “pro-Muslim” in nature and threatened to boycott her movie Chhapaak.
 The same actor received death threats on social media for apparently glorifying and supporting “Muslim culture” in her movie Padmaavat.

 Actors in India probably feel that it’s safer to remain silent on political issues, especially when their words and actions are magnified by the general public and media.

 A star as opinionated and bold as Priyanka Chopra, UNICEFs goodwill ambassador who has spoken about multiple issues, from poverty to inequality on international platforms, refrains from commenting on Indian political issues.
-There isn’t much doubt why other, less popular and those who have just started to make a career in the industry would do the same.
+There isn’t much doubt why others, less popular actors, and those who have just started to make a career in the industry would do the same.

 Actor Sushant Singh’s contract with Savdhaan India was terminated a few hours after he attended an anti-CAA protest.
 Would a common man be willing to go to a protest at the cost of his job?
 If no, then why should it be expected out of our actors?